 This is just something of the vision of this man, marriage and ministry.

 40 YEARS SAVED!
-At this present time I am celebrating the fact that 40 years ago the Lord saved me as a young boy.
-In remembrance of His grace, mercy and goodness, in leading me these forty years I gave several testimonies on my family and personal life.
+At the end of 2017 I was celebrating the 40th anniversary of by conversion as a young boy.
+In remembrance of His grace, mercy, and goodness, in leading me these forty years I gave several testimonies on my family and personal life.
 Praise God He has been a wonderful Saviour all through these years and the best is yet to be.
 Go to testimony-sermons